 Political Science

-The mission of the Political Science Department is to help our students grasp and engage with politics and power at all levels so that they can become critical thinkers and active citizens with the foundation to pursue careers in public life.
+The political science department helps students grasp and engage with politics and power at all levels so that they can become critical thinkers and active citizens with the foundation to pursue careers in public life.
 Our wide course offerings span the range of issues, from classical theory to contemporary policy, and from international organizations to neighborhood grassroots.
 Through our diverse and challenging curriculum students acquire the research, writing, and reading skills necessary to think and act in the politics that will determine their future course of local, national, and world politics.

 Contact Information